bottkars/bottkars.github.io/_posts/2021-02-11-AzureStack-Hub-CSI-drivers.md

 ### What *was* missing

 AzureStack Hub allows you to deploy Kubernetes Clusters using the AKS Engine.
 AKS Engine is a legacy tool to create ARM Template´s to deploy Kubernetes Clusters.
-While Public Azure AKS Clusters will transition to Cluster API ( CAPZ ), AzureStack Hub only support AKS-Engine The Current ( officially Supported ) version of AKS-Engine for AzureStack Hub is v0.55.4.
+While Public Azure AKS Clusters will transition to Cluster API ( CAPZ ), AzureStack Hub only support AKS-Engine.
+The Current ( officially Supported ) version of AKS-Engine for AzureStack Hub is v0.55.4.

 It allows for Persistent Volumes, however, they would use the InTree Volume Plugin.